-8A study of school transmission in England found higher rates of incidence among staff than students and higher rates of staff-to-staff and student-to-staff transmission than the other way around (Ismail et al., 2020).
+&lt;sup>9A study of school transmission in England found higher rates of incidence among staff than students and higher rates of staff-to-staff and student-to-staff transmission than the other way around (Ismail et al., 2020).
 A study comparing infection rates of parents, teachers, and teachers' partners under in-person versus remote learning in Sweden found that the group exposed to in-person instruction was more likely to test positive for COVID-19 (Vlachos et al., 2020).
 A simulation drawing from data in one Washington county suggested in-person schooling would increase the infection rate of students, teachers, and staff in the school building (Cohen et al., 2020).
 By contrast, a study using self-reported survey data from United States child care providers in spring 2020 found that exposure to child care was not associated with increased risk of infection (Gilliam et al., 2020).

-9 Two of these studies employed quasi-experimental methods by exploiting exogenously determined staggered school reopening dates after summer break in Germany and found that re-openings were not associated with increased case counts (Isphording et al., 2020; von Bismarck-Osten et al., 2020).
+&lt;sup>10 Two of these studies employed quasi-experimental methods by exploiting exogenously determined staggered school reopening dates after summer break in Germany and found that re-openings were not associated with increased case counts (Isphording et al., 2020; von Bismarck-Osten et al., 2020).
 A descriptive paper on school reopenings found that openings in Denmark and Norway were not associated with increased community transmission (Stage et al., 2020).

-10 A interrupted time series analysis of statewide school closures in the U.S. found they were associated with reduced state-level incidence of COVID-19 in spring 2020 (Auger et al., 2020), and an observational study of virus mitigation strategies in the U.S. found that states that closed schools later in the outbreak experienced higher rates of mortality (Yehya et al., 2020).
-Two studies examining the effects of closures across multiple countries found that closure was among the most effective mitigation strategies for reducing COVID-19 spread (Haug et al., 2020; Liu et al., 2020).
-By contrast, another multiple-country study found that school closure was the least effective mitigation strategy (Banholzer et al., 2020), and observational studies in Australia and Japan also found that school closures did not appear to reduce incidence of covid-19 (Chang et al., 2020; Iwata et al., 2020).
+An interrupted time series analysis of statewide school closures in the U.S. found they were associated with reduced state-level incidence of COVID-19 in spring 2020 (Auger et al., 2020), and an observational study of virus mitigation strategies in the U.S. found that states that closed schools later in the outbreak experienced higher rates of mortality (Yehya et al., 2020).
+Two studies examining the effects of closures across multiple countries found that

+Germany also examined school closures and found that they were not associated with significant decreases in transmission among children or adults (von Bismarck-Osten et al., 2020).

-the timing of the modality decision play significant roles in the extent to which school closures mitigate spread or school openings exacerbate it, the effect of these local decisions on community spread is relevant yet relatively unexplored thus far in the literature.
+There is to-date a dearth of evidence from the U.S., where extant studies are either survey-based (Gilliam et al., 2020) or draw on data aggregated to the state-level to estimate the effect of statewide mandates, or both (Auger et al., 2020; Yehya et al., 2020).
+Because local context and the timing of the modality decision play significant roles in the extent to which school closures mitigate spread or school openings exacerbate it, the effect of these local decisions on community spread is relevant yet relatively unexplored thus far in the literature.